-The Company did not make any such adjustments in the presented reporting periods.
+The Company has not made any such adjustments in the presented reporting periods.

-The cost of the right-of- use asset consists of the initial measurement amount of the lease liability, any lease payments made on or before the effective date and initial direct costs.
-Subsequently, a right-of-use is measured at cost less accumulated depreciation and impairment losses.
+The cost of the right-of-use asset consists of the initial measurement amount of the lease liability, any lease payments made on or before the effective date and initial direct costs.
+Subsequently, a right-of-use asset is measured at cost less accumulated depreciation and impairment losses.

 The right-of-use asset is measured at cost and depreciated on a straight line over the shorter period of the lease term and the useful life of the underlying asset.
-If the lease transfers to the Company ownership of the underlying asset or if the cost of a right-of-use asset reflects the exercise of a purchase option by the Company, the right-of-use asset is depreciated on a straight line over the useful life of the underlying asset.
-The depreciation starts at the commencement date of the lease.
+If the lease transfers to the Company ownership of the underlying asset or if the cost of a right-of-use asset reflects the exercise of a purchase option by the Company, the right-of-use asset is depreciated on a a.
+Basis for the preparation of the financial statements (cont.)